pulibrary/njmaps_exhibit_archive/counties/middlesex.md

 {% assign dir = "middlesex" %}
 {% assign id = "2013-woodbridge-gristmill-site" %}
 {% assign title = "2013: Site of New Jersey's first gristmill.
-Dunham's mill was just south of his house (off the map), at the intersection of Woodbridge Creek and Point Reading Road." %}
+Dunham's mill was just south of his house, at the intersection of Woodbridge Creek and Point Reading Road (off the map)." %}
 {% include figure.html %}